Die Hard with a Vengeance: Development and writing

 Like most of the films in the series, the premise of this film was repurposed from a stand-alone project.
 Various scripts were written for Die Hard 3; a number of them were ultimately rejected by Bruce Willis on the grounds that they felt like retreads of the action movies that came in the wake of the first film.
 One script, originally titled Troubleshooter, had McClane fighting terrorists on a Caribbean cruise line, but was rejected for being too similar to Under Siege.
 Troubleshooter was later repurposed for Speed 2: Cruise Control.

 The script ultimately used was intended for a film entitled Simon Says, originally positioned as a Brandon Lee vehicle and the character of Zeus was written with an actress in mind, but the project was cancelled after Lee's death during filming of The Crow.
 Warner Bros. bought the script and rewrote it as a Lethal Weapon sequel.
 Warner Bros. later put the script in turnaround, only to be purchased by 20th Century Fox and rewritten as a Die Hard film.

 Andy Vajna replaced Joel Silver and Larry Gordon as the producer on the film due to a fall-out with Willis.
 As a result, Vajna's company, Cinergi, acquired the international rights to the film.
+20th Century Fox retained distribution rights in North America and Japan while Cinergi division Cinergi Productions handled international sales.
+The company pre-sold most rights to the Walt Disney Studios under their Buena Vista International unit while Summit Entertainment acted as the sales agent for the rest.

-In most regions, the film rights were acquired by Disney and Summit Entertainment, while Fox retained domestic and Japan rights.
-In July 1997, Cinergi sold the international rights of the film to 20th Century Fox for $11.25 million.
+In July 1997, as part of their deal to sell their film library to Disney, Cinergi Pictures Entertainment announced that they had sold the international rights and their 50% ownership stake in the film to 20th Century Fox for $11.25 million.